choulab/lab-website/content/handbook/software.md

 The lab uses a Google Calendar to organize all group activities, such as group meetings, socials, lab clean ups, and institutional events.
 Send a request to this [email](lytchoulab@gmail.com) to obtain access.
 This will keep you in the loop on all lab activities.
 You are also expected to note any time you're away during [group hours](/handbook/hours#grouphours) on this calendar.

-## Google Keep
+## To-do list

-Use this to generate daily to-do lists.
+Use [Google Keep](https://keep.google.com) to generate daily to-do lists.
 You should develop the habit of doing this every day, right before you leave the lab (i.e. plan out your activities for the next day).
-Then, when you come in the next day, execute this list, checking items off as you go along.
+Google Keep integrates with Google Calendar, so after making the list, place each item into your calendar so that you actually make time for each item.
+Then, when you come in the next day, execute the list, checking items off as you go along.
 This will help you prioritize and stay focused.

 ## Remote journal access